himanshumalik-spektra/Accelerate-Agentic-AI-for-Frontier/Spectra-cloudslice/Labguides/Usecase 07/Usecase07.md

      ![](./media/aaae1t4s18.0.png)

-1. Enter the following text and click on the **Submit icon** as shown in the below image.
+1. Enter the following text and click on the **Submit icon**.

      ```
      I want to plan a multi-day travel itinerary leaving JFK on Jul 1 for Paris and returning Jul 5.
 I am traveling with my family (3 people total).
 We are vegetarians.
 We love sports, historic homes and art and food tours.
-Plan my itinerary and show me hotels and flights for my stay
+Plan my itinerary and show me hotels and flights for my stay.
      ```

-1. You can review the agent response in the preview tab itself
+1. You can review the agent response in the preview tab itself.

      ![](./media/aaae1t4s20.png)